 A close view of a Metal Formers roof.

-Knowing the various types of roof flashing can help you determine what you need for your roof.
+Knowing the various roof flashing types can help you determine what you need for your roof.
 Each type serves a unique purpose, protecting different roof areas such as intersections and edges.

 • Counter Flashing: Provides an extra waterproof layer at vertical junctions, often made from durable materials like 24, 26, and 28 gauge steel, galvanized steel, aluminum, or copper.